 Let's take a look at what is not end-to-end email encryption, to give you a better idea of what it does and why end-to-end encryption is better than relying solely on your email provider.

 SMTP over TLS (STARTTLS)

-Someone with a Yahoo email account sends a message to someone using a Gmail email account.
+Someone with a Yahoo account sends a message to someone using a Gmail account.
 By sending an email with SMTP over TLS between two secure email providers, the message is encrypted between the two servers, as long as the servers that both the sender and the intended recipient use supports SMTP over TLS.
 While this is a good start for email security, this is not the ultimate solution to email privacy and security that many claim it is.
-Not all servers support this, and both servers have access to the email, so it can still be read and tampered with.
+Not all servers support SMTP over transport layer security, and both servers have access to the email, so it can still be read and tampered with.

-When you visit your Gmail inbox, the URL has HTTPS in front of it, which means that SSL/TLS was used to encrypt data between the Gmail servers and your computer.
-It is commonly used on many websites these days, because it is more secure than HTTP and it helps protect against malware.
+When you visit your Gmail inbox, the URL has HTTPS in front of it, which means that SSL/TLS without S/MIME (which would need a certificate authority) was used to encrypt data between the Gmail servers and your computer to create encrypted messages, protecting user data.
+SSL/TLS is commonly used on many websites these days, because it is more secure than HTTP and it helps protect against malware.
 While Gmail does encrypt the data, it is only encrypted between your computer and the servers.
 Also, Gmail has the ability to decrypt the data if necessary.